prov3ntus/ModLauncherX/README.md

 - DeadWireChicken

 ### Alpha Testers
-- [DEVRAW](https://discord.gg/vZSHkDkQ3k) Supporters - supporters of the RAW always get early access to all of my tools (as well as Logical's)
+- [DEVRAW](https://discord.gg/vZSHkDkQ3k) Supporters (special shoutout to TNT) - supporters of the RAW always get early access to all of my tools (as well as Logical's)
 - SwiftyThree (my pookie bear)
 - Logical (my other pookie bear)
 - VerK0 (my other other pookie bear)